Ty-Sir/OpenMint/README.md

 A royalty is a certain percentage of the sale price that is automatically held in an escrow contract when a sale is successful, and sits securely until withdrawn by the original creator.
 It is set during the creation process and cannot be changed due to the nature of a blockchain.
 At OpenMint we have a minimum of 1% and maximum of 50% able to be set.

 ### 2% Sales Fee
-Before deployment of the smart contracts, a wallet address can be set to receive a 2% fee of the price the artwork sells for on every sale.
+Before deployment of the smart contracts, a wallet address (known as publisher wallet in `OpenMintMarketplace.sol`) can be set to receive a hardcoded 2% fee of what the artwork sells for.

-Here's an example to clarify how both the royalty and sales fee will effect the profits of the seller.
+For example, if an artwork is resold for 1 ETH, the royalty is 10%, and the sales fee is 2%.
- -If
+ - The seller will receive 0.88 ETH.
+ - The creator will receive 0.10 ETH.
+ - The publisher wallet will receive 0.02 ETH.

 ### Likes & Shares
 Just like other social media platforms, OpenMint allows users who connect their wallet to like a certain ERC-721 token.
 These ERC-721 tokens along with user profiles can be shared via a Tweet, a Facebook post, or an email.